hje58raf/MS-1/README.md

 ### First time visitors

-* As a first time visitor, I want the website scales on every device, so that I can look at the website on desktop, mobile and tablet.
+* As a first-time visitor, I want the website to scale on every device so that I can look at the website on desktop, mobile and tablet.
-* As a first time visitor, I want to know which projects the person has done, so that I know the level of experience of the person.
+* As a first-time visitor, I want to know which projects the person has done so that I know the level of experience of the person.
-* As a first time visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about.
+* As a first-time visitor, to the site I want the information to be clear and concise so that I can easily understand what the site is about.
-* As a first time visitor, I want to be able to find all the information that is available including be able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.
+* As a first-time visitor, I want to being able to find all the information that is available including be able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.

 ### As a recruiter